Leisure Centres, Museums & Visitor Attractions

 Inverewe Gardens.
 Internationally famous sub tropical gardens with Visitor Centre, shop & restaurant.
 Telephone 0844 493 2225

 Russian Arctic Convoy Museum: This is a project to develop a museum in memory of those who braved the convoys between Loch Ewe and Russia during the Second World war.
 Although not quite a museum as yet, the RACM project operates an intriguing and thought provoking exhibition looking at the history, artefacts, and information surrounding these convoys.
-This will be open at their new visitor centre in Birchburn, Aultbea, from 10am - 4pm.
+This is open at their new visitor centre in Birchburn, Aultbea, from 10am - 4pm.
 Tel: 01445 731137

 Leckmelm Arboretum: Just a few miles before Ullapool, Leckmelm Arboretum was laid out in the 1880s and many of the trees and rhododendron specimens date from that time.
 These include Wellingtonias, Cedars and Chilean pine.
 Some of the trees are record-breakers!